meetchandan/MapReduceExamples/README.md

 This repository contains following Map Reduce examples in JAVA.

- - WordCount Example
+ - WordCount Example:
    To count the occurence of words

-- Word Length
+- Word Length:
    To count the occurence of words of different lengths

-- Mutual Friends
+- Mutual Friends:
    Given a person and a list of his/her friends, find the mutual friends of a pair of persons.
    Refer:
    http://stevekrenzel.com/finding-friends-with-mapreduce